sharklightning/Mochitsuki/README.md

 It is one of our goals on this project to build a library of purpose suited prompts.
 Please do not hesitate to submit a PR if you think you're prompt might be useful to others.

 ## Examples
-#### Basic flashcard prompt (default)
+#### Basic flashcard (default)
-***Prompt:***

-Please perform the following steps on the text given after "Text input:" below
-- Extract and condense the most important details of the text
-- Use these bullet points to generate flash card style question and answer pairs
-- Always begin a question with "Q:"
-- Always begin an answer with "A:"
-- If the text contains code blocks, use code examples in your  questions and answers as appropriate, using markdown to format the examples as a code block
-- Format the answers in concise bullet points
-- Respond to this prompt with only the final form of the questions and answers, formatted according to the instructions above

-Text input:
+***Text input:***

 "IP is a routed protocol and a logical addressing method that operates at the Network layer of the OSI model.
 IPv4 supports unicast, multicast, and broadcast addressing of packets.
 A basic IPv4 header without options is 20 octets in length; 20 octets is equal to 20 bytes, or 160 bits."

 ***Response:***